trussworks/research-design-playbook/README.md

 ## Playbook How-To:

-If you're not familiar with markdown syntax, check out the handy dandy guide labeled 'markdowncheatsheet.md' in the main directory folder.
+This playbook uses a static site generator called [Jekyll](https://jekyllrb.com/).
+Jekyll allows easy editing of content files using markdown.
+If you're not familiar with markdown syntax, check out the handy dandy guide labeled [markdowncheatsheet.md](markdowncheatsheet) in the main directory folder.

-**To modify, update, or remove files:**
+We are also using a Jekyll template/theme called [Just the docs](https://pmarsceill.github.io/just-the-docs/).
+You shouldn't need to make any edits to the template/theme when contributing content to the playbook, however if you need to or are interested please review the theme [documentation](https://pmarsceill.github.io/just-the-docs/).

+**Ways to contribute to the playbook**

+There are a couple of ways you can contribute to the playbook:
-1. Use a text editor like Sublime Text or Brackets to make the edits you desire and terminal to pull and then push any new changes.
+1. _For those familiar with editing a repository locally_: Clone the repository to your computer and work locally using a text editor to make the edits you desire and terminal or github desktop to pull and then push any new changes.
-2. Login and use the GitHub interface to make edits and pull requests.
+2. _For those who would like to use Github to edit content_: Login and use the GitHub interface to make edits and pull requests.

+**How to make edits and additions**
+- A majority of the content files are located in the `docs` directory
+- Inside the `docs` directory you will find each page as separate markdown file.

 ## Setting up the site on your local machine: